rfribeiro/mask-detector/README.md

 I write a crawler using [icrawler](https://pypi.org/project/icrawler/) to search some specific phrases on the internet using Bing and download the images from people using and without using mask.

+I also used a very google extension from chrome called [Download All Images](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm)

+It is not good to have and label duplicated images, as we have a lot of images to check looking at each one I searched for an automatic tool or script to remove duplicates images from the downloaded data.
+And as always I found an excelent one on Adrian's blog that works like a charm with a small change "[Detect and remove duplicate images from a dataset for deep learning by Adrian from PyImageSearch](https://www.pyimagesearch.com/2020/04/20/detect-and-remove-duplicate-images-from-a-dataset-for-deep-learning/)"

 The second step is to find the faces on the images and label them.

 For this process I did it in three steps.
 - Automatically find faces using OpenCV face detector and check visually.
 - Select faces manually using Region of Interest from OpenCV.
 - Use LabelImg to manually do the annotation of bounding box containing images (the idea is to use them after to train a SSD detector)